notaryproject/specifications/specs/signature-envelope-cose.md

 ## COSE Payload

-The COSE envelope contains a [Notary Project signature Payload](./signature-specification.md#payload).
+The COSE envelope contains the [Notary signature Payload](./signature-specification.md#payload).

-Example of the Notary Project signature payload:
+Example of the Notary signature payload:

 ```jsonc
 {